 How requests for information are handled at the station

-As well as tools for our customers, we have several internal systems that enable our colleagues to have the latest information to assist with customer enquiries.
-These include live maps showing in the real-time location of trains and internal messaging systems providing a live feed from our Control room.
+As well as tools for our passengers, we have several internal systems that enable our colleagues to have the latest information to assist with passenger enquiries.
+These include live maps showing the real-time location of trains and internal messaging systems providing a live feed from our Control room.

 How information about train schedules, fares and platforms is provided